Ask Dr. Jay

 This short animation allows you to visualize how elastic rebound theory works.

-This video gives the basics of the Richter Scale and where it came from.
+This video gives the basics of the Richter Scale and the other scales used to measure earthquakes.

 Video of a 9.1 Magnitude Eartquake and its resulting Tsunami